The X Factor (British TV series) series 10

-Judges, presenters and other personnel
+Judges, Presenters and Other Personnel

 It was reported on 22 February 2013 that Tulisa would not return for series 10, after being a judge for two series.
 She initially denied this and said she wanted to return, However, Tulisa confirmed on 21 May after months of speculation that she would be departing the show.
-The following day, it was confirmed that former judge Sharon Osbourne, who had been on the panel from series 1 to series 4 would join the remaining three judges from series 9, Louis Walsh, Gary Barlow and Nicole Scherzinger, ending rumours that Scherzinger may leave to focus on her second studio album and be replaced by series 9 guest judge Mel B, which happened in series 11.
+The following day, it was confirmed that original judge Sharon Osbourne, who had been on the panel from series 1 to series 4 would join the remaining three judges from series 9, Louis Walsh, Gary Barlow and Nicole Scherzinger, ending rumours that Scherzinger may leave to focus on her second studio album and be replaced by series 9 guest judge Mel B, which happened in series 11.

 Osbourne stated in July that she was back for just one series, "to go out on a high", and during the first live show, Barlow revealed that this would be his last series on the show.
 Walsh, who had appeared on the show since its inception, announced he would be leaving the show after this series, although he later said he "might come back" if Simon Cowell returned, and later still he said he would most likely continue, claiming "I'm having so much fun this year, I might stay".
 Walsh eventually confirmed his return for series 11, following the returns of both Cowell and Cheryl Cole.

 Dermot O'Leary returned to present the main show on ITV for his seventh series, whilst Caroline Flack came back to present spin-off show The Xtra Factor on ITV2.
 Olly Murs, Flack's co-presenter for series 8 and 9, wanted to focus on his music career and therefore did not come back.
 On 29 May, it was announced that comedian Matt Richardson would co-present The Xtra Factor with Flack, after reports that Nick Grimshaw, Dave Berry or Rylan Clark may replace Murs.
 Flack also presented backstage on the main X Factor programme, during the live shows on Saturdays.
 Yvie Burnett returned as vocal coach.
 Brian Burke left as creative director and was replaced by Jerry Reeve and Mark "Swany" Hart.